-- This software (rather than the construction process) - ✓ was signed off, with no change process [Déh17, Minute 14:30]. - 2003,2007 Extensions opened (but already in the verified software). - 2010s Planning for new extensions, not in software. - Atelier B only runs on Sun workstations, ported to Linux (but not necessarily 100% identical, and previous software didn't verify out-of-the-box). - 2020 New extension, with new trains running $2\times$ faster. - The new trains were 8 carriages, not 6, so not every door opens at every station; significant modification. - But it's running formally verified GoA4 [Cue20].
+This software (rather than the construction process) was signed off, with no change process [D17, Minute 14:30].

+2003,2007 Extensions opened (but already in the verified software).

+2010s Planning for new extensions, not in software.

+Atelier B only runs on Sun workstations, ported to Linux (but not necessarily 100% identical, and previous software didn't verify out-of-the-box).

+2020 New extension, with new trains running $2 \times$ faster.

+The new trains were 8 carriages, not 6, so not every door opens at every station; significant modification.